Vidsneezes/GGJ2021/README.md

 How you develop the logic depends on you, but the game variables will be used to know what point of the game the player is in.

+When updating a game screen, tag the gameobjects you want to appear in the scene with "rule" then hit the menu item Tools/Screenify